frankban/django-endless-pagination/doc/twitter_pagination.rst

     <script src="{{ STATIC_URL }}endless_pagination/js/endless.js"></script>
     <script src="{{ STATIC_URL }}endless_pagination/js/endless_on_scroll.js"></script>

 That's all.
-See :doc:`templatetags_reference` to improve the use of included templatetags.
+See the :doc:`templatetags_reference` to improve the use of included templatetags.

 It is possible to set the bottom margin used for pagination on scroll (default is 1 pixel).
 For example, if you want the pagination on scroll to be activated when 20 pixels remain to the end of the page:

 .. code-block:: html+django